qwertie/ecsharp/ecs/for-normal-coders.md

 }
 ~~~

-This is the kind of thing where `on_finally` is useful.
+This is where `on_finally` is useful.
 The above code can be rewritten like so:

 ~~~csharp
 void Method()